mozilla/blurts-server/README.md

 See the [Have I Been Pwned about page](https://haveibeenpwned.com/About) for the "what" and "why" of data breach alerts.

-This project aims to explore how Firefox - as the user agent - can support this.
+This project explores how Firefox - as the user agent - can support this.

 See [the Breach Alert Product Brief](https://docs.google.com/document/d/1GTS0HIihfTErA7P19HPYfvHCA3v9g67B_Cf2bpmE0Bw/edit) for more background, objectives, key use cases.